mmuller88/mmblog/content/ab-picturer/index.md

 ## Conclusion

 Evaluating your pictures if your audience are liking them is super important.
 In this post I showed you how you can do it with the AB Picturer.
+Join the [AB Picturer Discord](https://discord.gg/ZSvMBCUeyA).

 I am passionate about contributing to Open Source projects.
 You can find many of my projects on [GitHub](https://github.com/mmuller88) that you can already benefit from.